jbasko/hookery/README.rst

 the corresponding hook will be **triggered**, and through that all registered handler functions will be called and their results collected.

-*hookery* provides a few flavours of hooks: **global hooks**, **class hooks**, and **instance hooks**.
+*hookery* provides a few flavours of hooks: **standalone hooks**, **class hooks**, and **instance hooks**.

-**Global hooks** are the simplest -— they are just events in global scope that user can subscribe to (register handlers with) and can trigger from anywhere without any context.
-They don’t necessarily have to be global, but they are unless user manages the scope.
-For example, if your application had a global ``before_shutdown`` hook then handlers registered with it would be called for all applications.
+**A standalone hook** is just something that can be registered handlers with.
+It does not have a subject, it is not associated with any class or instance and so it does not inherit any handlers.
+All handlers are registered directly on the hook object itself.

 **A class hook** is associated with a particular class.
 By default, a separate hook is generated automatically for every class derived from this class, however, the derived class hook inherits